1871fotc/1871fotc.github.io/docs/research/index.md

 # Research Resources

-Free tools to help you research family or local history:
+Free tools to help you research family and local history:

 - **[Find a grave](find-a-grave.md)** in Toowong Cemetery
 - **[Find an individual story](find-a-story.md)** in the index of the 500+ stories we've written